dalvarado909/fun-set/README.md

 # Function Set Koan

-This Koan ask you to implement a specail kind of set (_fun-set_) and some base functions for set manipulation.
+This Koan ask you to implement a special kind of set (_fun-set_) and some base functions for set manipulation.

 A fun-set is a function that takes a non nil input elelment and